thecdil/nimiipuu-l3/pages/culture/treaties.md

 layout: section-page
 permalink: /culture/treaties.html
 original: https://www.lib.uidaho.edu/digital/L3/ShowOneObjectSiteID34ObjectID98.html
+gallery: true
 ---

 {% include feature/video-modal.html objectid="nimiipuu-l3-247" caption='Clifford Allen asks the question, "should we sign the treaty or not?" and discusses some of the grandmother\'s reactions following the signing of the Treaty of 1855.
 (Interviewed by Rodney Frey, March 2002)' %}

 **Treaties** With the rapid influx of white settlers (coming west over the Oregon Trail) into the new territory "opened up" by Lewis and Clark, and with the tensions running high between settlers and Indians (given the attack on the Marcus Whitman Presbyterian mission in 1847), in 1848 the US Congress established the Oregon Territory.
 Federal operations increased, including those of the Bureau of Indian Affairs, U.S. Army and General Land Office.
 Army posts were established at Fort Dalles in 1850 and Fort Walla Walla in 1856.

-{% include feature/image.html objectid="nimiipuu-l3-251" %}
+{% include feature/image-gallery.html objectid="nimiipuu-l3-251" %}

 In 1851 Congress created Washington Territory and entrusted Indian responsibilities to the new governor, [Isaac I. Stevens](https://www.lib.uidaho.edu/digital/L3/ShowOneObjectSiteID33ObjectID197.html).
 Stevens sought to secure treaties with the tribes in order to reserve specific tracts of land to them (reservations), thus opening up the rest of the territory for easier white settlement.
 In June of 1855 the Walla Walla Treaty Council was held, and along with other tribes, the _Nimíipuu_ secured ownership of a relatively large reservation of some 5.5 million acres.